eu-digital-identity-wallet/eudi-lib-ios-wallet-kit/README.md

 ### Issue document by docType

-**Breaking Change**: All OpenID4VCI methods now require an `issuerName` parameter to support multi-issuer configurations.

 When the document docType to be issued use the `issueDocument(issuerName:docTypeIdentifier:credentialOptions:keyOptions:)` method.

 * Currently, only mso_mdoc and sd_jwt formats are supported